 Your baby certainly doesn't need a night light in order to sleep, and it may even impact their ability to drift off.
 With that said, many parents consider the benefits of night lights first.
 If you're concerned about your safety in your darkened nursery, there is no reason why you can't use a dim light to help you care for your sweet baby.

-Whether you choose to use a night light or not, Pixsee can help you keep an eye on your little one.
-Our industry-leading night vision technology provides crystal-clear HD video of your baby, even in complete darkness.
+Finally, whether you choose to use a night light or not, Pixsee can help you keep an eye on your little one.
+Our industry-leading night vision technology provides crystal-clear FHD video streaming of your baby, even in complete darkness.

 Visit our Pixsee Shop and Amazon online store to learn how Pixsee keeps babies safe, day and night.